Get all the latest data for Burgundy

 Are home prices above the long-term average in Burgundy as of 2026?

-The estimated recent 12-month price change in Burgundy has been roughly flat to slightly negative in most areas, which is slower than the 5% to 8% annual gains seen in the pre-pandemic years and well below the double-digit jumps of 2021.
+The recent 12-month price change in Burgundy-Franche-Comté is roughly flat to slightly positive in 2026, which is far slower than the post-pandemic jump seen in many French regions.

 Get fresh and reliable information about the market in Burgundy